The 15 Best Black Mirror Episodes, Including Season 6

 Trauma is also a major theme in the second episode of the fan-favorite third season, helmed by 10 Cloverfied Lane and Prey director Dan Trachtenberg and led by Wyatt Russell, whose father, Kurt, knows a few things about horror movies, having starred in some of John Carpenter’s best.
 A horror movie is essentially what “Playtest” – about a cash-strapped American tourist getting more than he bargained for as a VR game guinea pig – aims to be.
 Yet, in typical Black Mirror fashion, it succeeds in being more.

 The bulk of the episode is set in the creepiest Victorian manor you could ever imagine, where Russell’s character encounters virtual reality obstacles so realistic and increasingly familiar that he loses grip on what is virtual and what is reality.
-The concept is plausible on its own, but the indelibly frightening images make it an even scarier experience.
-However, at its strongest, “Playtest” is an absorbing cautionary tale warning how quickly even the most needed escape can grow into something dangerously inescapable.
+The concept is plausible on its own but the indelibly frightening images make it an even scarier experience.
+At its strongest, however, “Playtest” is an absorbing cautionary tale warning how quickly even the most necessary escape can grow into something dangerously inescapable.

 8. “Fifteen Million Merits” (Season 1, Episode 2)

-Like other average citizens in his strange society, Kaluuya’s “Bing” spends each day riding an exercise bike, playing video games, and consuming mindless entertainment to earn enough credits to appear on an America’s Got Talent-esque show that he really has no interest in, unlike the beautiful aspiring singer, Abi (Jessica Brown Findlay).
+Like other average citizens in his strange society, Kaluuya’s Bing spends each day riding an exercise bike, playing video games, and consuming mindless entertainment to earn enough credits to appear on an America’s Got Talent-esque show that he really has no interest in, unlike the beautiful aspiring singer, Abi (Jessica Brown Findlay).
 When Bing helps her get a spot on the talent show, it backfires, inspiring a plan to rebel against this oppressive system.
-The outcome is far from the happy ending one would hope for, but in a haunting twist, it appears to be a success by the societal norms of, not only his world, but ours, too.
+The outcome is far from the happy ending one would hope for but, in a haunting twist, appears to be a success by the societal norms of both his world and even ours.

 7. “Black Museum” (Season 4, Episode 6)

-Future Black Panther star Letitia Wright plays a young woman making a stop at the titular tourist destination run by a former medical equipment salesman (Douglas Hodge), who entertains her with the bizarre, sometimes funny, and ever tragic stories behind three of his most fascinating artifacts.
+Future Black Panther star Letitia Wright plays a young woman making a stop at the titular tourist destination run by a former medical equipment salesman (Douglas Hodge) who entertains her with the bizarre, sometimes funny, and ever-tragic stories behind his most fascinating artifacts.
 Essentially a great anthology horror film within an anthology series, this feature-length installment gives you three stories in one, each more compellingly clever and provocatively grim than the last.
 Yet, it is the inspiring conclusion of “Black Museum’s” wraparound narrative that truly makes it a classic deserving of repeat viewings.

 6. "Nosedive" (Season 3, Episode 1)

 Sure, some of the ideas have already been explored on other platforms and in one of the best episodes of Community, too.
-“We are slaves to social media” is not a ground-breaking concept, but what makes "Nosedive" special is, in large part, the amazing Bryce Dallas Howard – who had a traumatic experience with the show before starring in it – as desperate-to-please Lacie Pound.
-She's more of an anti-hero at the start, but each bad decision sends her – and her score – spiraling, upping the tension for viewers and pushing us to root for Lacie.
-But, root for her to do what?
-Get to the wedding and up her rating, or get free of this socioeconomic loop?
+“We are slaves to social media” is not a ground-breaking concept but what makes "Nosedive" special is, in large part, the amazing Bryce Dallas Howard – who had a traumatic experience with the show before starring in it – as desperate-to-please Lacie Pound.
+She's more of an anti-hero at the start but each bad decision sends her – and her score – spiraling, upping the tension for viewers and pushing us to root for Lacie.
+Yet, what are we rooting for her to accomplish?
+Getting to the wedding and up her rating, or getting free of this socioeconomic loop?

 Like "Men Against Fire," "Nosedive" shows how much easier life is when we conform to social expectations.
 In this case, it gets you better jobs and housing, a faster line at the airport, and the ability to rent a car, among other things.
 Is that really too different from our current knee-bends to have "verified" blue check marks and be Instagram "influencers"?
 Unlike "Men Against Fire," this episode has what I'd consider a more happy ending, with Lacie dropping her nervous fake laugh and spewing angry insults with abandon.
 She's free.